 Sustainable Agriculture and Environment

-Our sustainable agriculture concept, Farmers’ Clubs place farmers and their families at the centre of farming activities.
-Farmers meet, learn and support one another in finding common solutions to the challenges they face.
-The clubs develop ethical, sustainable production and regenerative farming practices that farmers can implement together in their communities, in harmony with nature.
+Our Farmers’ Clubs programme works with smallholder farmers to adopt sustainable farming and adapt to Climate Change.
+We support smallholder farmers with organisation, knowledge and new farming methods.
+Farmers’ Clubs place farmers and their families at the centre of farming activities.
+Farmers meet, learn and support one another in finding common solutions to their challenges.
+The clubs develop ethical, sustainable production and regenerative farming practices that farmers can implement together in their communities in harmony with nature.

 Find out more about the Farmers' Clubs programme